 Familiarize yourself with the layout of the stage/venue in advance

-My graduation took place at a local college’s arena that I had been to in the past, so I was familiar with where the seats would be located and how I would enter the graduation area.
+My graduation took place at an arena that I had visited before, so I was familiar with where the seats would be located and how I would enter the graduation area.
 My band director mentioned to me that there would be three to four stairs that I would need to climb to get on the stage, and that I would be receiving my diploma in the center of the stage- it would be impossible for me to fall off the stage unintentionally.
 One thing I would have to watch for would be the people who are standing on stage with me, though graduation rehearsals helped me figure out who was located where, and where I would be receiving my diploma.
-Another thing that helped was that I would be able to follow the person in front of me back to our seat, so I wouldn’t have to try to find it on my own- this was something I personally did not feel comfortable doing.
+Another thing that helped was that I would be able to follow the person in front of me back to our seat, so I wouldn’t have to try to find it on my own.

 Attend graduation rehearsals

 My high school required that students attend at least two graduation rehearsals so that the staff could make sure that names were pronounced correctly and students would know what to expect.
-While my high school graduation rehearsals did not take place at the actual graduation venue, I was able to figure out where people would be standing and meet the staff members who would be helping at my graduation- in an interesting twist, one of the people who helped me across the stage at graduation was a teacher I had in the past, while the other was someone who I didn’t know prior to graduation.
+While my high school graduation rehearsals did not take place at the actual graduation venue, I was able to figure out where people would be standing and meet the staff members who would be helping at my graduation.
+One of the staff members was a teacher I had in the past, while the other was someone who I didn’t know prior to graduation.

 If needed, have items that can help prevent sensory overload

-I have an entire post on how to adapt band uniforms to avoid sensory overload linked below, though many of the tips are also beneficial for students who are going to high school graduation, which can also be a loud and bright event with lots of flashing lights.
-At my graduation, I chose to wear a casual dress underneath my robe that did not restrict movement in any way, and also wore sunglasses, earplugs, and a soft leg brace to help with spasms.
+I have an entire post on clothing for sensory processing issues, which is important for loud, bright events like a graduation.
+At my graduation, I chose to wear a casual dress underneath my robe that did not restrict movement in any way, and also wore sunglasses, earplugs, and a soft leg brace.
 None of this was visible except for my sunglasses, though I typically wear tinted glasses anyway so it didn’t seem out of the ordinary.